jina-ai/jina/README.md

 **🧩 Powerful Extensions, Simple Integration** - New AI model for Jina?
 Simply write a Python script or build a Docker image.
 Plugging in new algorithms has never been that easy, as it should be.
 Check out [Jina Hub (beta)](https://github.com/jina-ai/jina-hub) and find more extensions on different use-cases contributed by the community.

-Jina is an open-source project, actively maintained by a full-time, [venture-backed team](https://jina.ai).
+Jina is an open-source project.
 We are hiring AI engineers, full-stack developers, evangelists, PMs to build *the* next neural search eco-system in open-source.

 ## Contents